A meal at Lemonade's new Burlingame location. (Courtesy of Lemonade)

 Urban Plates (Dublin and Pleasant Hill): Another native of Southern California, Urban Plates has moved north with two locations so far.
 Urban Plates also operates a cafeteria-style line-up of sides, main dishes, salads, and braises.
 The sides tend to rotate with the seasons, while the main dishes feature things like grass-fed steaks and local pork ribs.
 Notably, Urban Plates also offers local beers and wine.
 And is well-known for its large dessert and pastry selection.

-LocoL (reopened West Oakland and opening San Jose): Though LocoL has just one location in the Bay Area, off Broadway in uptown Oakland, there are plans for more spots to serve up a unique style of fast food.
+LocoL (delivery/catering): [CLOSED] Though LocoL closed both its Bay Area locations and its spot in L.A., the company says its focusing now on catering.
+You can order LocoL through the website or have at your event.
 The food is semi-classic fast food—burgers and bowls—but with a twist, as you'd expect from the founder of Kogi BBQ.
 The idea is that for just a few dollars you can get delicious and community-based healthy food made from good ingredients.
 And also French toast holes.

-Asian Box (San Francisco, Mountain View, Burlingame and Palo Alto): The Vietnamese fast food restaurant has three Bay Area locations and two in Southern California, with new spots coming soon in the Marina and Burlingame later this year.
+Asian Box (San Francisco, Mountain View, Burlingame, San Jose and Palo Alto): The Vietnamese fast food restaurant has six Bay Area locations and four in Southern California.
 (And plans for seven more Asian Boxes.)
 The menus will vary slightly, with some offering a cocktail menu, but the fundamental idea remains the same: a sustainable street food with local sourcing of ingredients.
 Build your own box starting with rice, noodles, or salad, and add beef, pork, chicken, tofu, and a range of toppings and sauces.